lni-dev/moodle-qtype_regexmatch/usage-examples.md

 ## Common Mistakes and special cases
 - If the regular expression contains spaces at the end of a line these must also be contained in the answer.
-- If you encounter a problem with a complex regular expression, try to disable the Infinite Space (`i`) option.
+- If you encounter a problem with a complex regular expression, try to disable the Infinite Space (`s`) option.